redhookmq/redhook-1/src/markup/content/_index.md

     the best course of action to have a successful build.
   step:
     - details: >-
-        We review our schools’ financials, academic record, management team and competitive landscape.
-Once we understand its strengths and weaknesses, we create a plan that serves the school, its faculty and its students.
+        To prepare our partners for the journey, we review a school’s financials, academic record, management team and competitive landscape.
+Once we understand its strengths and weaknesses, we create an action plan that serves the school, its faculty and its students.
       img_lrg: images/uploads/home/process/lrg/01.jpg
       img_sml: images/uploads/home/process/sml/01.jpg
-      title: Review
+      title: Getting Started
     - details: >-
-        With property identified and under contract, we work with the school on entitlement and development plans.
-Our team is deeply experienced with the challenges that arise, and we will drive the effort to resolve conflicts.
+        When we find the property that fits you best, we will work with you to plan the best building for the needs of your program.
+Then, we will lead the efforts to get the project approved by the local municipality.
+Our team is deeply experienced with the challenges that arise, and can help navigate any bureaucratic hiccups. conflicts.
       img_lrg: images/uploads/home/process/lrg/02.jpg
       img_sml: images/uploads/home/process/sml/02.jpg
-      title: Site Search
+      title: Property & Plans
     - details: >-
-        In partnership with the school, Red Hook manages the execution of the development plan.
-With years of construction experience, our team of building experts can save time, money and reduce risks.
+        Once architectural drawings are finalized, we will collaborate with you throughout construction.
+With years of construction experience, Red Hook’s building experts save you time, money and reduce risks.
+From watching rebar go up to finalizing paint and tile, you will be deeply involved in the construction of your forever home.
       img_lrg: images/uploads/home/process/lrg/03.jpg
       img_sml: images/uploads/home/process/sml/03.jpg
-      title: Develop
+      title: Construction
     - details: >-
-        Red Hook provides an open-book lease negotiation process.
-We then act as the landlord and the school is the proud new tenant.
+        Red Hook’s lease negotiation process is fully transparent.
+We then act as the landlord and the school is the proud new tenant, en route to taking ownership of their property
       img_lrg: images/uploads/home/process/lrg/04.jpg
       img_sml: images/uploads/home/process/sml/04.jpg
-      title: Lease
+      title: Lease to Own
     - details: >-
         We want you to own, and we will work with you to buy your building when you’re in the best position to do so.
       img_lrg: images/uploads/home/process/lrg/05.jpg
       img_sml: images/uploads/home/process/sml/05.jpg
-      title: Purchase
+      title: Your Permanent Home
   heading: From Vision<br>to Reality
   title: Our Process
 case_studies: